bitcoin-dot-org/Bitcoin.org/_includes/ref_transactions.md

 Page][wiki script], with an authoritative list in the `opcodetype` enum of the Bitcoin Core [script header file][core script.h]

-Note: non-standard transactions can add non-data-pushing op codes to their scriptSig, but scriptSig is run separately from the script (with a shared stack), so scriptSig can't use arguments such as `OP_RETURN` to prevent the script from working as expected.
+Note: transactions can add non-data-pushing op codes to scriptSigs, but as signatures don't sign the contents of scriptSigs this is not useful nor secure and such transactions are considered non-standard.
+In the future this ability may be removed.

 {% endautocrossref %}